nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Introduction

-i.e., any fixed point of $g$ is a solution to the root finding problem \eqref{eq:rootfinding} and vice versa.
-However, convergence of the fixed-point scheme \eqref{eq:fixpoint} is generally not guaranteed and can be very slow in many applications.
-To improve or ensure convergence of \eqref{eq:fixpoint}, considerable effort has focused on acceleration schemes such as Anderson Acceleration (AA) \cite{And1965,And2019} and the related Pulay mixing method \cite{Pul1980,Pul1982}, owing to their simplicity and effectiveness across a wide range of applications.
-Both methods rely on effectively sampling the next iterate from two sets of vectors, namely, the differences of consecutive function values $\Delta f_j:=f(x_{j+1})-f(x_j)$, and of consecutive iterates $\Delta x_j:=x_{j+1}-x_j$.
-Lately, the use of Krylov subspace techniques for nonlinear acceleration has been discovered and explored in the form of nonlinear versions of GMRES \cite{Hans2021,OosW2000,WasO1997} and GCR \cite{He2024}.
-In \cite{WalN2011}, the equivalence of AA, GMRES and GCR on linear problems has been established.
-The same study also formalizes the connection between Anderson Acceleration (AA) and multi-secant methods, a relation first identified in \cite{Eyert1996} and subsequently extended in \cite{FanS2009}.
-A second family of fixed-point schemes \eqref{eq:fixpoint} for \eqref{eq:rootfinding} is the family of Newton-type methods, which can be characterized by
+Choosing $g(x)=x+\beta f(x)$ with $\beta\in\RR$ yields fixed points identical to the roots of $f(x)=0$.
+However, convergence of the fixed-point scheme \eqref{eq:fixpoint} is generally not guaranteed and can be very slow, motivating acceleration schemes such as Anderson Acceleration (AA) \cite{And1965,And2019} and Pulay's mixing method \cite{Pul1980,Pul1982}, owing to their simplicity and effectiveness.
+Both methods rely on sampling consecutive differences of iterates and function-related quantities, i.e., $\Delta x_j=x_{j+1}-x_j$ and $\Delta f_j=f(x_{j+1})-f(x_j)$.
+A second family of fixed-point schemes \eqref{eq:fixpoint} for \eqref{eq:rootfinding} is the family of Newton-type methods In this setting, $B_j\approx J_f(x_j)\in\mathbb{R}^{n,n}$ is an approximation to the Jacobian $J_f(x_j)$ of $f$ at $x_j$ and $t_j\in\mathbb{R}^n$ is an error term.
+The classical Newton method \cite{Kelley2003} uses $B_j=J_f(x_j)$ and $t_j=0$, resulting in